 What is Social Media?

 Social media is quite distinct from traditional media, such as newspapers, magazines, and television.
-With the growth of social media, marketing is no longer a “one way” street, where businesses hope that their barrage of stale ads capture the attention of potential customers.
+With the growth of social media, marketing is no longer a “one-way” street, where businesses hope that their barrage of stale ads captures the attention of potential customers.

 Instead, social media leverages the power of the internet to connect people with others.
 Users build the content with their views, recommended links, or other generated action, exemplified on sites such as yelp.com, digg.com, and stumbleupon.com.

 Using this public technology, it is possible for an individual or business to reach thousands or even millions of visitors or customers with little or no money involved.
 Imagine the powerful phenomenon of traditional “word of mouth” advertising and expand its ripple effect by thousands.
 Instead of your customers sharing your business with their 10 family members and neighbors, they can expose your business to the millions of users who are part of social networks!

 Another aspect of social media is the benefit of recency or the short time lag between communications.
 While television or print ads can take weeks or months between updates, social media allows users to update content or information as frequently as they wish – which can be helpful for responding to customer requests.

 However, along with the good comes the bad.
 Social media can be accessed by anyone and updated any time, and therefore, there stands the chance of little accountability for the content.
 Information could be false or questionable, and the quality may be poor.
 Additionally, social media allows anyone to post anonymous opinions.
 A disgruntled customer or anyone who wishes to cause trouble or chaos can post negative comments about a business or website.

 Nonetheless, social media is a very powerful way for you to enhance the presence of your website and business.
 But it’s not as simple as posting a link or a review yourself.
 You must leverage individuals and groups to talk to each other and create the ‘viral’ aspect of network marketing.